 (b) Saving a Payment Method

-You may be able to save a Payment Method to your Google Account through a variety of user interfaces, including the Google Pay app or website, the Google Chrome browser, the Payment Method issuer’s app or website or through a Google product or service such as the Google Play Store.
+You may be able to save a Payment Method to your Google Account through a variety of user interfaces, including the Google Pay website, the Google Chrome browser, the Payment Method issuer’s app or website, or through a Google product or service such as the Google Play Store.
 In order to save a Payment Method, you must complete all required information on any registration forms presented to you.
-The information that you provide must be current, complete and accurate, and you must maintain it as such.
+The information you provide must be current, complete, and accurate, and you must maintain it as such.
 We may require you to provide additional information as a condition of continued use of Google Pay, or to help us determine whether to permit you to continue using Google Pay.

 You agree that Google Pay is for your personal use, with your own Payment Methods.
-If you use Google Pay with an eligible corporate card, you agree that you are doing so with your employer’s authorisation and with the ability to bind your employer to these Terms.
+If you use Google Pay with an eligible corporate card, you agree that you are doing so with your employer’s authorization and with the ability to bind your employer to these Terms.

-(c) Google’s role
+(c) Google’s Role